UArizona-ComputerScience/cs_achievements/awards.md

 Some amazing awards to be listed here.

-- I receive the NeurIPS 2024 Scholar Award
+- Thang Duong receives the NeurIPS 2024 Scholar Award.